-Nimbin is a colorful town with a small settlement and an alternative lifestyle.
+Nimbin is a colourful town with a small settlement and an alternative lifestyle.
 It is the self-proclaimed hippie capital of Australia and a delight for free-spirited explorers.
 Overseen by majestic rocks, it is situated on the legendary Pacific Coast of Australia.
 Although it has gained popularity and stardom by means of its heavy association with cannabis, Nimbin is much more than that.

 Often mentioned as part of the Rainbow Region of New South Wales, it has enchanting waterfalls, verdant nature walks and breath-taking natural beauty.
-Take a walk around the strange town, and you’ll come across Bob Marley posters, Rastafarian colors, hemp bars, and love and peace slogans.
+Take a walk around the strange town, and you’ll come across Bob Marley posters, Rastafarian colours, hemp bars, and love and peace slogans.

 I was in Nimbin recently and would love to share my amazing experience with the world.
 Although there’s much not to see in this town, it ensures having all its visitors transported to the 70’s, even if that’s just for a day.
 So, are you ready?

-Nimbin: An Overview
+Travelling to Nimbin: An Overview

 Nimbin is a lovely travel destination for backpackers and other travelers even.
 The town gives you a glimpse into what could be termed carefree hippie culture.